Because our tradition informs our progress

 We understand to get the most out of your studies, you have to enjoy your life outside of them.
 That’s why our students participate in activities that bring the campus community together, like the annual Muddy Sunday volleyball game for charity or the Hammes Notre Dame Bookstore Basketball Tournament, the largest outdoor five-on-five basketball tournament in the world.
 We encourage you to get out and experience all we have to offer, no matter your interests and passions.
 The experience and perspective you gain is as important to developing your character as the lessons you learn in the classroom.

-Notre Dame consistently ranks in the top 20 according to U.S.News & World Report, The Princeton Review, and Forbes.
+Notre Dame consistently ranks in the top 20 schools in the country, according to U.S.News & World Report, The Princeton Review, and Forbes.

 of incoming first-year students live on campus.